danielk1031/netconsole/README.md

 ##OPTIONS
 	--ip
 		Specify ip address to listen.
-		Default is for all available interfaces
+		Default is for all available interfaces.

 	-p, --port
-		pecify port to listen.
+		Specify port to listen.
 Default 6666 is used.

+	-q, --quit
+		Specify key to quit netconsole client.
+Default ^T is used.

 	-h, --help
-		show help message and exit
+		show help message and exit.